 MacBook Pro vs MacBook Air: Performance

+The difference in power between the MacBook Pro and MacBook Air is no surprise if you’ve been following Apple’s naming conventions.
 The ‘Air’ products are lighter in raw performance, but more affordable; the ‘Pro’ products pack in more power, along with some other higher-end features.

 MacBook Pro vs MacBook Air: Design

 With the 2022 models, Apple stuck with the same design for the MacBook Pro 13-inch.
 However, for the new MacBook Air, it gave it a whole new look.
 It’s no longer a wedge shape, and has a more square design, along with four colour options: Pace Gray, Silver, Starlight, and Midnight Blue.
 The MacBook Air 2022 has a 20% smaller footprint than the previous MacBook Air, measuring in at 11mm thick and weighing just 2.7 lbs.

 The MacBook Pro is slightly heavier at 3 lbs, and a bit thicker at 15.6cm but we're not talking a lot of difference in weight really.
 And while the designs are different, both look pretty stylish to us.
 So we'd recommend you choose between the Air and the Pro based on what they can do, rather than what they look like.